DragonsNotIncluded/DragonsNotIncluded.github.io/content/posts/wrath-ep13-riot-in-the-library.md

   - Adventure- Wrath of the Righteous
   - Podcast
 tags:
+  - Scrutiny
-  - Character- Joe
+  - Eldon
-  - Character- Dungeon Master
+  - Istra
-  - Todo
+  - Hans
 draft: false
-disableTOC: true
+disableToC: true
 ---

-The party arrive at the ruined library, but are they prepared for what they find?

 Listen to the episode on PodBean:

+Listen to the episode on PodBean:
 {{< podbean 9qipx-fdb3ca >}}

+The party arrive at the ruined library, but are they prepared for what they find?

 --------------------------
 ## Follow us on Social Media: